Whittaker functions from motivic Chern classes: Preliminaries

-Let $X$ be a projective complex manifold with an action of a group $H$.
-The equivariant K theory ring $K_H(X)$ is the Grothendieck ring generated by symbols $[E]$, where $E \to X$ is an $H$-equivariant vector bundle, modulo the relations $[E]=[E_1]+[E_2]$ for any short exact sequence $0 \to E_1 \to E \to E_2 \to 0$ of equivariant vector bundles.
+Let $X$ be a projective complex manifold with an action of a {complex reductive} group $H$.
+The equivariant K-theory ring $K_H(X)$ is the Grothendieck ring generated by symbols $[E]$, where $E \to X$ is an $H$-equivariant vector bundle, modulo the relations $[E]=[E_1]+[E_2]$ for any short exact sequence $0 \to E_1 \to E \to E_2 \to 0$ of equivariant vector bundles.
 The additive ring structure is given by direct sum, and the multiplication is given by tensor products of vector bundles.
-Since $X$ is smooth, the ring $K_H(X)$ coincides with the Grothendieck group of $T$-linearized coherent sheaves on $X$.
-Indeed, any coherent sheaf has a finite resolution by vector bundles.
+Since $X$ is smooth, the ring $K_H(X)$ coincides with the Grothendieck group of {$H$}-linearized coherent sheaves on $X$.
+Indeed, any {$H$-linearized} coherent sheaf has a finite resolution by $H$-equivariant vector bundles; cf.~\cite[\S 5.1]{chriss2009representation}.

 The ring $K_H(X)$ is an algebra over $K_H(pt) = R(H)$, the representation ring of $H$.
-Later we will consider two situations: when $H:=G$ is a complex simple Lie group, and when $H:=T$ is a maximal torus in $G$.
+Later we will consider two situations: when $H:=G$ is a complex reductive group, and when $H:=T$ is a maximal torus in $G$.
 In the second situation the representation ring is the Laurent polynomial ring $K_T(pt) =\Z[e^{\pm t_1}, \ldots , e^{\pm t_r}]$ where $e^{t_i}$ are characters corresponding to a basis of the Lie algebra of $T$.
-This ring admits an action of the Weyl group $W:=N_G(T)/T$, and then $K_G(pt) := K_T(pt)^W$ is the Weyl invariant part.
-An introduction to equivariant K theory, and more details, can be found in \cite{chriss2009representation}.
+This ring admits an action of the Weyl group $W:=N_G(T)/T$, and then $K_G(pt) = K_T(pt)^W$ is the Weyl group-invariant part.
+An introduction to equivariant K-theory, and more details, can be found in \cite{chriss2009representation}.